freebsd/freebsd-quarterly/2019q4/foundation.md

 https://www.FreeBSDfoundation.org/FreeBSD-foundation-partnership-program/
 and share with your companies!

+### OS Improvements ###

+The Foundation supports software development projects to improve FreeBSD through our full time technical staff, contractors, and project grant recipients.
+They maintain and improve critical kernel subsystems, add new features and functionality, and fix bugs.

+Between October and December there were 236 commits to the FreeBSD source repository tagged with FreeBSD Foundation sponsorship.
+This is about 10% of all commits during this period.
+Some of these projects have their own entries in the quarterly report, and are not repeated here, while others are briefly described below.

+As usual, Foundation staff member Konstantin Belousov committed a large number of UFS, NFS, tmpfs, VM system, and low-level Intel x86 bug fixes and improvements.
+Kostik also committed improvements to the run-time linker (rtld), and participated in very many code reivews, helping to get changes from other developers integrated into the tree.

+Following on from his work to improve debugging tools in the Linuxulator environment, Edward Napierała integrated the Linux Test Project (LTP) with FreeBSD's CI system, and committed a number of small bug fixes to the Linuxulator itself.

+Mark Johnston continued working on infrastructure for the Syzkaller system call fuzzing tool, and committed fixes for many issues identified by it.
+Mark committed improvements to RISC-V infrastructure, the network stack, performance and locking, and x86 pmap.

+Mark also added support for newer Intel WiFi chipsets to the iwm driver, enabling WiFi support for the Lenovo X1 Carbon 7th generation, and other contemporary laptops.

+Ed Maste committed a number of improvements and cleanups in build infrastructure, vt console fixes including issues with keyboard maps, some blacklistd updates, documentation updates, and other small changes.
+Ed also committed some work to prepare for the removal of GCC 4.2.1 from the FreeBSD source tree, currently planned for Q1 2020.

 ### Continuous Integration and Quality Assurance ###

 The Foundation provides a full-time staff member who is working on improving